-Depreciation (218,926)
+Depreciation (297,546)

-Capital outlay 1,671,344
+Capital outlay 72,680

-Capital lease principal expense, which is considered an other financing use on the Statement of Revenues, Expenditures, and Changes in Fund Balance (Statement E), is a reduction of capital lease payable on the Government-Wide Statements.
-Capital loan proceeds, which is considered an other financing sources on the Statement of Revenues, Expenditures, and Changes in Fund Balance (Statement E), is an increase in capital assets on the Government-Wide Statements.
+Payment of long-term obligation, including contributions to the pension obligation, is considered an expenditure on the Statement of Revenues, Expenditures, and Changes in Fund Balance (Statement E), but it is a reduction of long-term obligation on the Government-Wide Statements.
+Proceeds of long-term debt, which is considered an other financing source on the Statement of Revenues, Expenditures, and Changes in Fund Balance (Statement E), is an increase in long-term debt on the Government-Wide Statements.